drivet/website-11ty/src/recipes/feed/buttermilk-biscuits.md

 - breakfast
 - vegetarian
 duration: 22 minutes
+blurb: |
+  Good, reliable recipe for buttermilk biscuits.
+If you have a clean surface ready to go, these are fairly quick to make.
 ingredients:
 - 2 cups unbleached all-purpose flour, plus more for dusting the board (if you can get White Lily flour, your biscuits will be even better)